On the equivalence between graph isomorphism testing and function approximation with GNNs: Graph Isomorphism Testing and Universal Approximation

-To obtain a result on the reverse direction, we first introduce the concept of an augmented collection of functions, which is especially natural when $\mathcal{C}$ is a collection of neural networks.
+To obtain our result on the reverse direction, we introduce a concept of \emph{(NN-)augmented} collection of functions, which is especially natural when $\mathcal{C}$ itself is parameterized as neural networks.
+It is defined to include any function that maps an input graph $G$ to $\mathcal{NN}([h_1(G), ..., h_d(G)])$, where $\mathcal{NN}$ is a feed-forward neural network (i.e. multi-layer perceptron) with $d$ as the input dimension and ReLU as the activation function, and $h_1, ..., h_d \in \mathcal{C}$.
+When $\mathcal{NN}$ is restricted to neural networks with at most $L$ layers, we denote the augmented collection by $\mathcal{C}^{+L}$.